shiptest-ss13/progress-reports/reports/report-3.md

 ### Server Costs

 Hi, this is the section where I shill for the server host.
 Do you like testing ships?
 Do you like shipping tests?
-Would you like to give your gold to a dragon?
-Please donate to **Zephyr**'s Patreon, our server host.
-They're the reason the server is not running on a Raspberry Pi inside a pizza box.
-Not begging, yet!
+Would you like to give your shinies to a ~~dragon~~ bird with hoarding tendencies?
+Full disclosure that this message is an edit from the future from aforementioned bird, but nonetheless, any and all support for the server is greatly appreciated!
+You can donate [here](https://ko-fi.com/shiptest) to ensure the server's wheels keep turning!